gaurav-gogia/genie/README.md

 4. Make pull request on **development** branch!
 5. Enjoy!

+Take a look at project's wiki to understand the different parts of this little project.

 Please follow contribution guidelines to make things easy for everyone.
 Thanks ^.^